ChrisOrgan/Covid_Analysis/readme_master.txt

                     - Plus, failure to capture the rate heterogeneity may result in a tree that suffers from the node-density artifact.
-                - In a second pipeline, filter out identical sequences with `CD-HIT` (Fu et al. 2012).
+                - In a second pipeline, we filter out identical sequences with `CD-HIT` (`-c 1.0`; Fu et al. 2012).
                     - It is common to have identical or duplicate viral sequences because of clonal replication.
                     - We want to investigate the effect of having duplicate data.
+                    - This filtering removes 8,209 sequences, leaving 15,028.
+                    - This clustering process also removes the Wuhan-Hu-1 reference sequence because it is identical to Wuhan/WIV04.
+                        - The resulting tree is rooted to the Wuhan/WIV04 sequence instead.
-                - And then, build a second tree with the same `IQ-TREE` settings.
+                - We then build a second tree with the same `IQ-TREE` settings.
-                - Tanner base these workflow steps on De Maio et al. (2020).
+                - We additionally download the GISAID metadata for complete, high coverage human SARS-CoV-2 genomes.
+            - The most likely model is the one with the node count as the only predictor (smallest ΔBIC = 81.20).
+            - There seems to be evidence for punctuated evolution (*β* = 0.0000032 ± 0.000000019, *P* < 0.0001;
+              *R<sup>2</sup>* = -11.82).
+            - We find little evidence for the node-density artifact (*δ* = 0.87).
+            - Using the IQR method, with more relaxed criteria (lower than Q1 - 1.5 x IQR or higher than Q3 + 1.5 x IQR), we detect 24 outliers.
+                - There seem to be arguably obvious badly-aligned sequencing errors for Turkey/6224-Ankara1034, Malaysia/190300, and Australia/VIC753.
+                - For the genome with the longest total path length, USA/VA-DCLS-0083/2020, sites 21,162-21,270 are badly-aligned.
+            - Removing outliers does not change our results (*β* = 0.0000032 ± 0.000000017, *P* < 0.0001;
+              *R<sup>2</sup>* = -11.65).
+            - We still find little evidence for punctuated evolution when using the subsampling approach (*β<sub>median</sub>* = 0.0000022,
+              95% CI = [0.0000021, 0.0000024], *P<sub>median</sub>* < 0.0001;
+              *R<sup>2</sup><sub>median</sub>* = -3.58).
+                - The slope distribution does not include zero.
+            - Diagnostics of the regression model without outliers do not
+              suggest a violation of the equal-variance assumption.
+However,
+              the distribution of the residuals is left-skewed.
+And, there is a positive linear relationship between the residuals and fitted values.
     - **Central view**
         - We should state the central view of our project explicitly (as a question upfront and an answer at the end), that transmission does